19hours/sg-statutes/Acts/Income Tax Act.md

 (19) In this section —

-“assessable income”, in relation to a claimant company or transferor company, means assessable income of the company as determined under section 37 after deducting any investment allowance under Part X of the Economic Expansion Incentives (Relief from Income Tax) Act (Cap.
+“assessable income”, in relation to a claimant company or transferor company, means assessable income of the company as determined under section 37 after deducting any deduction allowed under section 37G and investment allowance under Part X of the Economic Expansion Incentives (Relief from Income Tax) Act (Cap.
 86);

 [Act 34/2008, wef Y/A 2009 & Sub Ys/A:2008-ACT-34]